jedwvv/BeginningCPPGame/README.md

 # Solutions to "Beginning C++ through Game Programming, 3rd Ed."
 Exercises obtained from Beginning C++ through Game Programming, 3rd Edition by Michael Dawson.

-These are my attempt at the exercises that specifically asks to either write or modify a C++ program.
+These are my attempts at the exercises that specifically asks to either write or modify a program from the book.
 The original unmodified code is also included in cases where I overhaul or make many changes to an original code from the book.
 Otherwise, the changes or additions are simply marked with comments.
 For example in Chapter 6 & 7 exercises, functions are rewritten to make them more efficient via the use of references and/or pointers, and so the main function is also modified in numerous ways.